cpanyjs/template/README.md

 ## Upgrading

-The template repo uses dependabot remind you to upgrade the version of [@cpany/cli](https://www.npmjs.com/package/@cpany/cli).
-The dependabot will automatically create a new upgrade branch and you can just merge this branch.
+The template repo provides an automating upgrading action `upgrade.yml`.
+You can manually run it in the actions tab - Upgrade CPany.

 ## License